How to Plant, Grow and Harvest Onions

-You can buy them to grow in your garden as sets, seeds, or plants.
+You can buy them as sets, seeds, or plants.
 I prefer the sets myself.
 They take the least time to mature and are the best at keeping away disease.

 They are an easy crop to grow, take care of, and harvest, so they a very good vegetable for first-time gardeners.